japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 `doSnapshot` looks up the last version in the <<loadedMaps, internal state cache>>.

-When the last version was found in the cache and the number of delta files is above <<spark-sql-streaming-properties.adoc#spark.sql.streaming.stateStore.minDeltasForSnapshot, spark.sql.streaming.stateStore.minDeltasForSnapshot>> internal threshold, `doSnapshot` <<writeSnapshotFile, writes a compressed snapshot file for the last version>>.
+When the last version was found in the cache and the number of delta files is above <<spark-sql-streaming-properties.md#spark.sql.streaming.stateStore.minDeltasForSnapshot, spark.sql.streaming.stateStore.minDeltasForSnapshot>> internal threshold, `doSnapshot` <<writeSnapshotFile, writes a compressed snapshot file for the last version>>.

 In the end, `doSnapshot` prints out the following DEBUG message to the logs: